Giants vs. Phillies Player Props Betting Odds

 Flores Stats

-- Flores has recorded a base hit in five games in a row.
-In his last five games he is batting .316 with two home runs and four RBI.
+- Flores hopes to build on a six-game hitting streak in this matchup.
+In his last 10 games he is hitting .257 with a double, two home runs, a walk and four RBI.

 Flores Recent Games